Paper-Bag-dev/ghci-hackathon/README.md

 ## 🧠 How It Works

+1. User logs in and joins a secure room
-1. User speaks and LiveKit streams the audio
+2. User speaks and LiveKit streams the audio
-2. AssemblyAI converts audio to text
+3. AssemblyAI converts audio to text
-3. GPT 4.1 mini understands intent and triggers tools
+4. GPT 4.1 mini understands intent and triggers tools
-4. Backend performs the requested operation
+5. Backend performs the requested operation
-5. Cartesia Sonic 3 generates a natural voice response
+6. Cartesia Sonic 3 generates a natural voice response
-6. LiveKit streams it back instantly
+7. LiveKit streams it back instantly
+8. User then can follow up, ask questions, perform actions all via voice.

-Everything works in real time and feels smooth to use.
+Everything works in real time and feels smooth to use with the ability to create actions and perform operations on the frontend as well as the backend.